tsdat/tsdat/docs/tutorials/vap_pipelines.md

 The first section we add are the global variables we want to use for the rest of analysis, and these are parameter that will never vary with the data streaming through the pipeline ("fs", "wat", and "freq_slc").

-Next we initiate the class and get to our first hook.
-This is where we add the new coordinate, "frequency".
+Next we edit the first hook.
+Tsdat does not allow for new coordinates to be added through `dataset.yaml` like it does for new data variables.
+So this first hook, which operates directly after fetching the input datasets, is where we add the new coordinate, "frequency".
 We'll do this by finding the key we specified in `retriever.yaml` ("pos"), adding the coordinate to that dataset, and returning the "input_datasets" dictionary.